liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/customizing-alloyui-carousel-in-a-portlet.markdown

 The left edge of the menu bar is set 518 px from the left.
 The top edge of the menu bar is set 250 px from the top, placing it just beneath the 250 px height carousel.
-The menu bar’s width is scaled down to 26% the size of the carousel’s width.
+The menu bar's width is scaled down to 26% the size of the carousel's width.
 To finish out the CSS, the list, which holds the menu controls, is set to adjust to the size and shape of the menu bar.